Ikramulhaq10pearls/FSAppiumFinalRepo/README.md

-# AndroidFrameworkV2
+# Full stack Automation using Selenium with Appium
-This Framework is used to implement all the major concepts and best practices of Appium version 2.0
+This repo contains the Framework for automating the mobile apps using Appium 2.0 with Selenium